Beautiful Rough Collie Puppies For Sale

-Here at ColleyCollies, I’ve made it my policy that I will only breed 2 non-carriers together or a non carrier to a carrier.
-You will never have an affected puppy when you get a puppy from us, it’s that simple.
+Here at ColleyCollies, I’ve made it my policy that for known collie diseases I will only breed 2 non-carriers together or a non carrier to a carrier.
+You will never have an affected puppy with a known disease when you get a puppy from us, it’s that simple.

 In addition if a breeder has a dog that they would like to improve their own genetics for I am always open to stud service from my dogs or helping with a clear female if I can verify your intentions.
 We want to improve the breed that we love so much.